Load the Right Amount of OpenStreetMap Data

 Run the PgOSM Flex docker image using the environment variables from the

 above command.
-This docker run
+This docker run command combines details from the

 External Postgres